percona/pmm-doc/docs/how-to/manage-users.md

 3. Click *create user*.

 !!! caution alert alert-warning "Important"
-    After changing the default password for the PMM server, make sure to add the services to be monitored again.
-Otherwise, PMM will cease to monitor the services/nodes.
+    After changing the default admin password for the PMM server, register the pmm-agent using the same credentials and add the services again.
+Otherwise, PMM will cease to monitor the service/nodes.

 ## Edit users